 Independent study in the application of scientific disciplines to nursing and health.
 Tutorial sessions; dialectic method.

 L573 Nursing Administration I (3 cr.)

-Introduction to Administration of Nursing by relating behavioral science, organizational and administrative theories to the delivery of health services.
+Introduction to Administration of Nursing by relating behavioral science, organizational and administrative theories to the delivery of health services with emphasis on organizational behavior.

 L574 Nursing Administration II (3 cr.)